 2. The Case of the Lower Case Letter by Jack Delany (598 words, advanced)

 If some of your students are eager to try crime writing, here’s a great model.
-It’s short, so it lacks a lot of the subtle detail which you might find in a novel with Sherlock Homes or Hercule Poirot.
+It’s short, so it lacks a lot of the subtle detail which you might find in a novel with Sherlock Holmes or Hercule Poirot.
 But because it’s short, it’s easy for ESL students to follow.

-It’s a crime story, so expect the usual elements – a dead gentleman, a widow, a mystery letter and a coffee sipping sleuth in Starbucks – along with a terrific pivot point which could be emulated by adventurous students in the class.
+It’s a crime story, so expect the usual elements – a dead gentleman, a widow, a mysterious letter and a coffee sipping sleuth in Starbucks – along with a terrific pivot point which could be emulated by adventurous students in the class.

 3. Witches’ Loaves by O. Henry (1265 words, advanced)